 3 Ways to Score a Real Deal While Shopping at Liquidation Sales

-With retailers like Sears going out of business and liquidating merchandise weekly, you might be inclined to check out some ‘store closing sales’ in your area.
+With retailers going out of business and liquidating merchandise weekly, you might be inclined to check out some ‘store closing sales’ in your area.
 Liquidation sales are a great opportunity to score deals on discounted items that you can give as gifts during the holidays.
 Buyers Beware: Before you begin crossing gifts off of your shopping list, be sure you’re not overspending on liquidation merchandise… Don’t be fooled by ‘store closing’ sales, here’s how to spot a “real deal”

 Check Prices Online Before You Buy

 Stories of retailers jacking up prices before putting them on markdown are becoming all too familiar… While we hate to think that retailers would do such a thing, it is completely possible.
 Remember: stores under liquidation are trying to pay their creditors back during these tough times.
 Therefore, always be aware of the original retail price of an item (before markdowns,) to understand if, after the markdowns, you’re getting a ‘real deal’.
 A quick search using your smartphone on Amazon or the retailer’s e-commerce site can quickly help to clarify the pricing of an item before you buy it.